mrhaffner/ski-pass-snow-compare-front/README.md

 Github Actions are used to create a daily update pipeline:

 1. Github Actions webook wakes up the sleeping Spring Boot API
-2. Spring Boot App gets updated forecast information from the weather API
+2. Spring Boot API gets updated forecast information from the weather API
-3. Updated forecast information is save to the PostrgeSQL databse
+3. Updated forecast information is saved to the PostrgeSQL database
 4. Github Actions webook triggers the Next JS app to do a build
 5. Next JS app fetches updated data from the Spring Boot API and completes the build